All Episodes

 Another reporter said to Trump, can you talk about the event that you might be working on with Ted Cruz?

-It'll be announced it's essentially a protest against the totally incompetent deal that we're making with Iran.
+It's essentially a protest against the totally incompetent deal that we're making with Iran.

-They're going to get hundreds of billions of dollars even if you break it up and you know what I do I wouldn't give them the money.
+They're going to get hundreds of billions of dollars, even if you break it up.

-I don't care what the deal I would not give them the money.
+I would not give them the money.

-So that deal will be announced that location will be announced so here's Trump.
+So that deal will be announced.

-Yeah I'm talking to Ted Cruz a friend of mine good guy see Cruz is not criticizing him.
+Yeah, I'm talking to Ted Cruz, a friend of mine, good guy.

-So Trump says why should I get mad at him?
+So Trump says, why should I get mad at him?

 He's not ripping me.

-So this is about the Iran deal and uh here is Jason in Bakersfield, California.
+So this is about the Iran deal.

-Look, I'm really glad you waited Jason.
+Look, I'm really glad you waited, Jason.

-Thank you for patience.
+Thank you for your patience.

 Hello.